 Bed wetting dogs?
 Say it ain’t so!
-I’m not talking about house training lapses, but actual urinary incontinence that has nothing to do with training.
+I’m not talking about house training lapses, but actual dogs with urinary incontinence that has nothing to do with training.
 Your dog has “accidents” when she (it’s usually a girl) leaks urine.
 Making a mess by bed wetting or worse not only damages your property, it can injure your relationship.
 Because you get made, but your poor dog simply can’t help it.

 Ibuprofen Toxicity, Identification, Imaging (CT and MRI), Incontinence, Immune System, Infectious Canine Hepatitis (ICH), Inflammatory Bowel Disease (IBD), Insect Bites and Stings, and Introductions.